Business A/R Financing with Tax Problems

 How Factoring Works to Solve Tax Problems

-A/R factoring or invoice factoring is a type of financing in which companies can receive a cash advance on their accounts receivables.
+A/R factoring or invoice factoring is a type of financing in which companies can receive a cash advance on their accounts receivable.
 Bankers Factoring buys one of your company’s most liquid assets, your unpaid invoices or open A/R, and provides a competitive 80-90% cash advance on the value of your receivables.
-More importantly, you can use this funding to meet any financial commitments – tax bills, marketing plans, operating expenses, expansion initiatives, and capital projects.
+More importantly, you can use this funding to meet financial commitments – tax bills, marketing plans, operating expenses, expansion initiatives, and capital projects.

 Once Bankers Factoring receives payment on the receivables from your customer, the remaining balance is remitted to the client, less a small fee, called the earned factoring reserve or rebate.